WEX: Formal Specifications for Windows in Stream Processing: WEX: Defining Windows with S-MSO

 A window in a data stream is a pair $(i_b,i_e)$ of indices that indicate where the window begins and ends.
 In this section, we explain how windows can be defined with S-MSO over an alphabet theory $\mathcal{A}$, and also show an expressively equivalent representation using symbolic regular expressions.
-Some proofs have been moved to the appendix due to space constraints.

 We designate first-order variables $x_b,x_e$ for denoting the beginning and ending indices of windows.
 We use S-MSO formulas to specify which indices can begin and end windows.
 The end of a window should be detected as soon as it arrives in the stream, so the decision about whether a position is the end of a window should be made based only on the stream data that has been read so far.
 We enforce this in S-MSO formulas by guarding the quantifiers.